MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 Release 1.0 and 2.0 were released on the 9th and 15th of July respectivelly.

+### UntitledImGuiTextUtils
+This month we will also introduce the 1.0 release of the [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) library.
+It's a library for rendering rich text and markup in dear imgui.
+Expected 1.0 release is July 17th.

 ### UntitledSoftwareSuite
 Development of the following applications will start this month:
 1. [UntitledImageViewer](https://github.com/MadLadSquad/UntitledImageViewer)